QuantFILab/pmarupanthorn/content/event/2025NIDABLport/index.md

 ---
-title: Introduction to Black-Litterman Model and Factor Model: From Practice to theory
+title: Introduction to Black-Litterman Model and Factor Model From Practice to theory

 event: NIDA Ph.D.
 Seminar
 event_url: